Badgerati/Pode/docs/Tutorials/Authentication/Inbuilt/UserFile.md

 }
 ```

 Regardless of whether the password is a standard SHA256 hash or HMAC hash, the hashed output should be a base64 string.
-The following functions will return the a hashed value in the expected format:
+The following functions will return the hashed value in the expected format:

 **SHA256 HASH**:
 ```powershell